Search

 Items tagged with: willowSculpture

-From fragmented travelers in France to willow archers in the forest, these sculptures push creativity into unexpected forms.
-A troll made of recycled wood towers at Burning Man, a building in Milan unzips, and a London park bench transforms into the pages of Narnia.
+From fragmented travelers in France to figures breaking free from a wall in Philadelphia, these sculptures explore movement, escape, and transformation.
+Willow archers stand hidden in the forest, a troll built from recycled wood towers at Burning Man, a building in Milan appears to unzip, and a London park bench turns into the pages of Narnia.

 More: Overflowing With Emotion (15 Photos)